dyno-might/dyno-might.github.io/_posts/2021-11-22-death-penalty.md

 To get some perspective on this question, I looked for an issue to use as a case study.
 The ideal issue would have divergence between elite and public opinion, plus have a long history in different countries, so we can see how things played out under different conditions.

 The best fit I could find is the death penalty.
 It's perfect in terms of having a long history, good records, and being prominent enough that the public *has* an opinion.
-The primary disadvantage is that it's a massive bummer, but oh well.
+The primary disadvantage is that it's, you know, a massive bummer.

-So, here's our goal: Around the world today, the death penalty is less popular in countries where it is legal.
+So, here's our goal: Around the world today, the death penalty is less popular in countries where it is banned.
 But which caused which?

 ## Cesare Beccaria

-The movement to abolish the death penalty arguably began in the West in 1764 when, at the age of 26, Cesare Beccaria anonymously published [*On Crimes and Punishments*](https://www.gutenberg.org/files/58700/58700-h/58700-h.htm), a call for applying enlightenment values to criminal law.
+The movement to abolish the death penalty arguably began in the West in 1764.
+This is when, at the age of 26, Cesare Beccaria anonymously published [*On Crimes and Punishments*](https://www.gutenberg.org/files/58700/58700-h/58700-h.htm), a call for applying enlightenment values to criminal law.
 He argues poetically for a break with history:

 > If it is objected that almost all times and almost all places have used the death penalty for some crimes, I reply that the objection collapses before the truth, against which there is no appeal, that the history of mankind gives the impression of a vast sea of errors, among which a few confused truths float at great distances from each other.
 Human sacrifices were common to almost all nations; but who would dare to justify them?
 That only a few societies have given up inflicting the death penalty, and only for a brief time, is actually favourable to my argument, because it is what one would expect to be the career of the great truths, which last but a flash compared with the long and dark night which engulfs mankind.